SweetTrip

 Diabetic foot problems are directly linked to diabetes management.
 If your diabetes is well managed and your glycated hemoglobin (HbA1c) stays below 7%, there is no reason you should develop more foot conditions than the general population.

-Foot problems start appearing when diabetes is not properly managed over a long time.
-High blood glucose levels can cause two main severe diabetes complications: diabetic neuropathy and peripheral artery disease.
+Foot problems start appearing when diabetes is not managed over a long time.
+High blood glucose levels can cause severe diabetes complications: diabetic neuropathy and peripheral artery disease.
 These two conditions are responsible for most diabetes foot problems.

 Diabetic Peripheral Neuropathy

 Diabetic Neuropathy is nerve damage caused by long-term high blood sugar levels.
 The most common type of diabetic neuropathy is peripheral neuropathy.
-It damages the nerves in the body extremities, the feet, legs, and sometimes the hands.
+It damages the nerves in the body, extremities, feet, legs, and sometimes the hands.

 A vast majority of diabetes-related foot conditions come from peripheral neuropathy.
-When ones’ nerves in the feet are damaged, it can be extremely painful and sometimes cause a partial or total loss of sensation.
+When one’s nerves in the feet are damaged, it can be excruciating and sometimes cause a partial or total loss of sensation.
 This often leads to unnoticed wounds that severely get infected.

 Diabetic Peripheral Neuropathy symptoms vary from mild to debilitating and include numbness, reduced ability to feel pain or temperature changes, tingling, burning feet, pain, cramps, increased sensitivity to touch, loss of balance, joint issues, and more.

-Diabetic neuropathy also has a big impact on our muscles and overall balance.
+Diabetic neuropathy also has a significant impact on our muscles and overall balance.
 Our nerves send and receive electrical messages to control our muscles.
-When the nerves are damaged, the messages they sent and receive are less clear, and our muscles cannot work properly.
-That’s why many diabetics also suffer from foot alignment problems that can cause foot deformities such as hammertoes or bunions.
+When the nerves are damaged, the messages they send and receive are less clear, and our muscles cannot work correctly.
+That’s why many people with diabetes also suffer from foot alignment problems that can cause deformities such as hammertoes or bunions.

 Peripheral Artery Disease

 Peripheral artery disease is another diabetes complication that can seriously affect the feet.
 It reduces the blood flow in our arms and legs, causing a lack of oxygen and nutrients.
-It takes longer for wounds to heal, considerably increasing the risks of developing infections, ulcers, or even gangrene.
+Wounds take longer to heal, considerably increasing the risks of developing infections, ulcers, or gangrene.

 Symptoms of peripheral artery disease vary and can include painful hips and tights, muscle cramps, leg numbness or weakness, cold feet, color change on the legs, loss of hair on lower limbs, slower toenail growth, weaker pulse in legs and feet, and sometimes erectile dysfunction in men.